 Summarized documentation on the concepts and methodology of the CPS.

 Comprehensive documentation on the design and methodology of the CPS, including a history of the survey (links to the U.S. Census Bureau website).

 BLS has two monthly surveys that measure employment levels and trends:

-For information on the differences in the two employment measures, as well as divergences that sometimes occur,
+See Comparing employment from the BLS household and payroll surveys for information on the differences in the two employment measures, as well as trend divergences that sometimes occur.

 How the government measures unemployment

 Description of how the national unemployment statistics are developed from the Current Population Survey (CPS), written in non-technical language.

 Occupational and industry classifications used in the CPS

 BLS publishes both employment and unemployment data by occupation and industry from the CPS.